bareos/bareos/docs/manuals/en/new_main_reference/source/chapter14/monitorconf.rst

 The Monitor configuration file is a stripped down version of the Director configuration file, mixed with a Console configuration file.
 It simply contains the information necessary to contact Directors, Clients, and Storage daemons you want to monitor.

-For a general discussion of configuration file and resources including the data types recognized by **Bareos**, please see the :ref:`Configuration <ConfigureChapter>` chapter of this manual.
+For a general discussion of configuration file and resources including the data types recognized by Bareos, please see the :ref:`Configuration <ConfigureChapter>` chapter of this manual.

 The following Monitor Resource definition must be defined: